Bridging Foundational Literacy Skills – Grades 4 and 5

 • Have your child read the passage independently, repeating the reading until it becomes fluent.
 Ensure your child continues pointing so you can confirm they are reading, not reciting from memory.

-• OPTIONAL: Ask your child to highlight words that contain the new phonics pattern, and assess spelling on the pattern.
+• Optional: Ask your child to highlight words that contain the new phonics pattern, and assess spelling on the pattern.

 When your child encounters an unfamiliar word, always prompt: